If you are planning a trip to Big Bear, read on to find a list of some of the best things to do in Big Bear, both in summer and in winter.

 Featured image source: bigbearpropertyservices.com

 This post about what to do in Big Bear contains an affiliate link.
-When you make a purchase using this link it helps support Spend Life Traveling at no additional cost to you.
-This way we can continue publishing travel content for you.
-Thanks!
+I may receive a commission for purchases made through this link, at no additional cost to you.